 We hope this offering of ideas for worship and learning spark your imagination and tickle your innards.
 Find ideas that are a good fit for your space and then let us know what worked well.
 What you would tweak.

 This is kingdom work we are doing together.

-We pray these ideas give you hope and energy for the set of texts from John 6 that begin the end of July.
 May you be deeply blessed in your proclamation and sharing of the Word for your unique multi-generational context and setting.

 Sara Yotter

 Pastor, Joy Reigns Lutheran Church

 Edgewater, MD